danielapoliveira/bioont-search-benchmark/README.md

 This method works with a bash script which means it's only available in Linux machines.

 The pre-requisites are the same: you should install a Solr server and Virtuoso and they have to be running.
-Follow the remaining steps, but modify the [Configuration](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/config.properties) so that the variable `ontologies.load` is `false` and do:
+Follow the remaining steps, but modify the [Configuration](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput/config.properties) so that the variable `ontologies.load` is `false` and, in the root of the project, do:

     $ mvn clean
     $ mvn package

 Then edit the [run-benchmark.sh](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/script/run-benchmark.sh) script and change the first three parameters to correspond to your Virtuoso server port, user and password.

- Finally, run the benchmark script, in the same directory as [userinput](https://github.com/danielapoliveira/bioont-search-benchmark/blob/master/userinput), with:
+ Finally, run the benchmark script, in the root of the project, with:

     $ script/run-benchmark.sh